Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 docker create --name dmtbuild -it bertrand256/build-dmt:ubuntu
 ```

-#### 5. Build the DashMasternodeTool executable
+#### 5. Build the Dash Masternode Tool executable

 ```
 docker start -ai dmtbuild
 ```

-#### 6. Copy the result to your *working directory*
+#### 6. Copy the build result to your *working directory*

 ```
 docker cp dmtbuild:/root/dmt/dist/all dmt-executable
 ```

-This command ends the procedure.
-As a result you will see the `dmt-executable` directory inside your *working directory* and the compressed DashMasternodeTool executable inside of it.
+This command completes the procedure.
+The `dmt-executable` directory inside your *working directory* will contain a compressed Dash Masternode Tool executable.